 Rescue Reston has changed the date of its fundraiser from Jan.
 26 to May 5.

-The advocacy group, formed last summer in response to the owners of Reston National Golf Course's inquiry about whether the course could is zoned residential, was slated to have a winter gala this weekend in anticipation of a Jan.
+The advocacy group, formed last summer in response to the owners of Reston National Golf Course's inquiry about was slated to have a winter gala this weekend in anticipation of a Jan.
 30 Fairfax County Board of Zoning Appeals hearing.

 However, the golf course owners recently asked the hearing be rescheduled to May 22, so the fundraiser will now more closely coincide with the new date.